WWE Royal Rumble lineup: Four title matches, updated Royal Rumble match entrants, new match stipulations, and more - Pro Wrestling Dot Net

 -Sheamus vs. Shorty G.

-Powell’s POV: WWE added the U.S. Title match on Tuesday.
-Rollins, Owens, and Joe were added to the Rumble match on Monday.
+Powell’s POV: WWE added Natalya to the women’s match since our last update.
 Lesnar is entering the men’s Rumble match as the first entrant.
 The WWE website lists R-Truth for the Rumble match, yet also notes that he “undeclared after declaring.”
 Join me for my live review of the WWE Royal Rumble event beginning with the two-hour Kickoff Show at 4CT/5ET and the main show beginning at 6CT/7ET.
 Jake Barnett and I will co-host a Dot Net Members’ exclusive audio review afterward.

 The new edition of the Pro Wrestling Boom Podcast with Jason Powell features Ricky Starks on his NWA run, doing enhancement work for WWE, leaving NOLA due to Hurricane Katrina, the January 24 NWA Hard Times PPV on FITE.TV, his relationship with Nick Aldis, and much more...